Moving to a new location is a lot of WORK.

 --Special tours like for the local Olympic runner Steve Prefontaine.

 --Sand cars, ATVs, and fun on the dunes.
-Vehicles are rentable, campsites close by (KOAs and more).
+Vehicles are rentable, several campsites close by (State Parks, KOAs, and more).

 --Several communities have built small skateboard parks